caffeine-suite/caffeine-script/README.md

 * [Some arguments against `with`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with)
 * CaffeineScript's `with` will be implemented as a load-time cost, not a runtime cost.
 Essentially, there should be little or no practical performance hit.
 * Since you can always view the generated javascript, CaffeineScript's `with` should be easier to understand.
-* Most the bad examples in the link above are, IMO, just bad uses of `with`:
+* `with` best practices
-  * `with` should be used to pull in values from libs for the entire file, at load time.
+  * `with` should be used to used at load time
-  * You should always use it with plain objects.
+  * `with` should only be used with plain objects
-  * Using it in code that executes after runtime is just asking for all the headaches they mention.
-  * As with all powerful tools, including most programming constructs, you can shoot yourself in your foot if you use it incorrectly.
+  * Most the bad examples in the link above are, IMO, just bad uses of `with`.
+As with all powerful tools, including most programming constructs, you can shoot yourself in your foot if you use it incorrectly.
 * Not-future-proof is the most interesting example in the link above.
-  * If you my best-practices from the previous bullet and only use `with` at the top-most level of each file to pull in values from libraries, you could still be susceptible to breakage due to language or library changes.
+  * If use the best-practices from the previous bullet and only use `with` at the top-most level of each file to pull in values from libraries, you could still be susceptible to breakage due to language or library changes.
   * However, good code should never access globals - the values set on window/self/global - except for those defined by the EcmaScript standard.
   * Such code, using `with`, is only susceptible to breakage if the EcmaScript standard or a library *removes* a property or completely redefines it.
   * In either case, code without `with` would be just as susceptible.